rnwolf/jira-metrics-extract/README.rst

 Changelog
 ---------

+0.24 - 2 Feb 2017
+     * Replace raw_input which is not python 3 compatible with getpass.getuser input.

 0.23 - 19 Jan 2017
      * Fix capitalization of domain, username and password in config options so that using environment vars for connection settings work.